grasuth/morse-webaudio/README.md

 # Introduction

-This is (so far) a test of generating morse code using Web Audio APIs.
+With the arrival of the WebAudio APIs, here's a morse code generator based on WebAudio.

-At this point, this is really set up as a test for browser support across dekstop and mobile browsers.
+So far this is a sketch set up as a test for browser support across dekstop and mobile browsers.

 # TODO

+* Cross-browserness
 * Tests
   * unit tests
   * calibration of generation speed (WPM)